0x5066/Winamp2000SP4/README.md

  - [ ] Themes.
 (WIP)
  - [x] Reduce the hitbox of the window resizers
  - [x] Think about UI consistency
- - [ ] Beat Visualizer from Winamp Modern?
+ - [x] Beat Visualizer from Winamp Modern?
  - [ ] Just for my own fun/experimentation (and for some more suffering), rebuild the sound recorder from Windows XP
+ - [ ] A new about window that resembles winver on Windows XP/2000